6865

 Share:

-Simple Network Management Protocol, or SNMP, is a widely adopted protocol for managing and monitoring network devices like routers, switches, servers, printers, and more.
+Simple Network Management Protocol, or SNMP, is a widely adopted protocol.
+The protocol is great for managing and monitoring network devices like routers, switches, servers, printers, and more.
 It provides a convenient way for network administrators to:

-SNMP's primary purpose is to provide network administrators with a tool for managing, monitoring, and controlling various pieces of equipment on their networks.
+When paired with a centralized network management station (NMS), SNMP maintains coordination across all devices in the network.
+The protocol's primary purpose is to provide network administrators with a tool for managing, monitoring, and controlling various pieces of equipment on their networks.
 It does this by providing the means to configure settings, poll performance data from managed devices, and receive alerts (traps) from those devices when certain conditions are met.
+As a whole, SNMP simplifies the process of monitoring and managing network devices by automating these critical tasks.

 SNMP capabilities